iscas-tis/ePMC/README.md

 (family_name_AT_ios_DOT_ac_DOT_cn)

 ## Other projects
-The following links to projects that use ePMC:
+The following are projects that use ePMC:

 [EPMC-PAMC](http://faculty.sist.shanghaitech.edu.cn/faculty/songfu/Projects/pamc/epmc-pamc/): A model checker for probabilistic alternating-time Mu-Calculus.